Sisu: Road to Revenge: Future

-Helander has not directly said whether he intends to direct a third Sisu film, because he considers Road to Revenge as a good conclusion to the story, although he does not completely rule out the possibility of a sequel:
+Helander has not directly said whether he intends to direct a third Sisu film; after Road to Revenge, he began working on the John Rambo prequel film to the Rambo franchise, and has also considered Road to Revenge as a good conclusion to the story.
+However, Helander does not completely rule out the possibility of a sequel::

-If someone ever says that you will get this much money if you make a third, then I may consider it.
+"If someone ever says that you will get this much money if you make a third, then I may consider it."

 Tommila hinted that if he were invited to play Aatami Korpi in the third film, he would go along as long as he still had enough strength to do so.